GadgetReactor/diffpass/README.md

 diffpass
 ========

-DiffPass lets you create different passwords for differnet sites easily.
+DiffPass lets you create different passwords for different sites easily.
 You just need to remember a single passphrase.